Adhya - Also known as Goddess Durga

 Seva - Selfless service, charitable actions by and from mind, body, and wealth.
 Seva can be done physically or through the Soul.
 The Highest Service is this, which is done through the Soul – by connecting oneself with the Divine Light and Sound Current

 Shabda - The Divine Light and Sound Current, also called Naam or Word.
-The projected Creative Force of the Pure Spiritual Power or Sat Purush, ultimately responsible for the entire creation and present in each individual in the form of Light and Sound, which can be seen and heard, and which are the agency that pulls the Soul back to higher essence, Sat Purush
+The projected Creative Force of the Pure Spiritual Power, or Sat Purush, is ultimately responsible for the entire creation and present in each individual in the form of Light and Sound, which can be seen and heard, and which are the agency that pulls the Soul back to higher essence, Sat Purush

 Sevadar, Sevak - Person who performs various acts of selfless service as devotion to the Guru, including physical, financial, and spiritual, in the form of Bhajan and Simran; a sevak is one who performs seva throughout the day